torreta/Tbalance-API/Notes.md

 apart from transaction type, put something like organization on transaction so you know what kind of transation was and in what kind of pool of investment it is

-need a way to classifi transactions like a folder
+need a way to classify transactions like a folder

 persons and identities to save so you know to whom the transactions are being made.

-its about some udemy courses...

-airbit?

-renew excel about the btc investment.

 check the psysical notes about the database structure.

-airbit isnt that good as an investment, you could make better.

 pain is temporary. glory is ethernal

-new stuff, banesco stuff

-airtm for money changes and listview on react

-more investment hashflare.

-bit... coin?

-monero all the way